ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

-A KnockoutJS plugin that adds the ability to track changes to a view model recursively and interact with the changes as they occur.
+A KnockoutJS plugin that adds the ability to track changes to a view model recursively and process the changes as they occur.
+The latest version largely improves performance with large arrays but requires Knockout v3.0.

 <b>Usage:</b>